HOW TO TRANSPLANT

 Transplanting mature trees and shrubs is possible, although the process is not as simple as planting new ones.
 There are several reasons to relocate an established landscape plant.
 Among them are:

 - Home additions or hardscaping projects that require plants to be moved.

 - Relocation to a new address where you’d like to move a favorite tree or shrub.

 - Foundation plants outgrow their current space and need a new home.

 First, decide if you can handle the job.
 It isn’t easy.
 The project requires root pruning the season prior to transplanting, digging up the plant to be moved, digging a new planting hole, moving a heavy plant with the root ball attached, positioning the plant and refilling both holes.
 Providing plant care after the transplant is critical as well.
 Do not consider transplanting if you will not be able to provide water for the plant for at least the first year after transplanting.

 Make sure the tree or shrub is a manageable size.
-Shrubs up to three ft. tall and trees one in. or less in diameter (measured six in. above the soil level) can be moved without digging a solid root ball.
+Shrubs up to three feet tall and trees one inch or less in diameter (measured six inches above the soil level) can be moved without digging a solid root ball.
 These and most plants three to four years old may be moved as bare root transplants.
 Larger or older plants will need to be dug and transplanted with the root ball intact.

 For a transplant to be successful, you must include as much of the plant’s root system as is reasonably possible.
-In general, you’ll need at least 10 to 12 in. diameter of root ball for every 1 in. of trunk diameter.
+In general, you’ll need at least 10 to 12 inches in diameter of root ball for every 1 inch of trunk diameter.

-Example: if a tree is three ft. in diameter, you will need a root ball that is 30 to 36 in. in diameter.
+Example: If a tree is three feet in diameter, you will need a root ball that is 30 to 36 inches in diameter.